Driftwood Spars, St Agnes: my local review and guide

 Final verdict

 Yes, I would recommend the Driftwood Spars.
 I think it is one of the better coastal pub stops around St Agnes because it gives you a few different good ways to use it without losing the pub at the centre of it.
 That is the key for me.
 This is not just somewhere with a view.
 It is somewhere I would actually choose.
-The smartest way to do it is to decide whether you want the pub, the meal, the casual outdoor version, or the stay, and then lean properly into that choice.

 Contact & Details